 Switzerland is a founding member State of the ILO, its headquarters’ host country and an important contributor to the ILO’s development cooperation programme.
 Switzerland has ratified 60 Conventions, including the eight Fundamental and three Governance Conventions.

 Switzerland funds the ILO through:

-- Assessed contributions paid by all ILO member States by virtue of their membership, which constitute the ILO’s core funding or regular budget.
-Between 2010 and 2018, Switzerland provided more than US$ 39 million.
+- Assessed contributions to the ILO's Regular Budget paid by all ILO member States by virtue of their membership.
+Between 2017 and 2021, Switzerland contributed US$ 20.1 million.

-- Voluntary, non-core funding contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions.
-Between 2010 and 2018, it amounted to US$ 84.6 million.
+- Voluntary, non-core funding contributions earmarked funds for priority themes and projects.
+Between 2017 and 2021, Switzerland contributed US$ 78.7 million.

 Switzerland’s International Cooperation prioritiesFor the 2017–20 period Switzerland pursues seven strategic goals of international cooperation: 1. developing an international framework that responds to global challenges; 2. preventing and managing crises, disasters and fragility, and promoting conflict transformation; 3. ensuring sustainable access to resources and services for all; 4. promoting sustainable economic growth; 5. strengthening the rule of law and democratic participation; 6. promoting the respect for human rights and fundamental freedoms; 7. strengthening gender equality.